 Yes, Lucas’ attempt at showing us true love in the prequels was just god awful and the romance subplot absolutely ruined Attack Of The Clones.
 “I hate sand” is still one of the most hilariously bad chat-up lines ever, and the rolling around in the grass was a whole universe’s worth of cliché cruelly combined for our viewing pleasure (or pain).

 Those terrible scenes aside, there was undeniably a massive amount of heart in the prequels.
-In what could have easily become a CGI fight-fest (and yes, I know it was at points), the main characters' motivations were actually handled pretty well.
+In what could have easily become a CGI fight-fest (and yes, I know it was at switch), the main characters’ motivations were actually handled pretty well.

 Obi-Wan’s dismay at Qui-Gon’s death is a highlight of the whole franchise, and gave the young Ewan McGregor something meaty to get his acting chops around.
 The heightened emotion for Obi-Wan, combined with the terrific Duel Of The Fates score, makes this one of the best battles in Star Wars history.
 As Abrams looks to craft his first lightsaber duel, he could do worse than taking inspiration from this sequence.